developer-friendly/blog/docs/blog/posts/2024/0021-deploy-js-to-aws-lambda.md

-We can take this one step further where any new pull request will result in a preview environment that has an internet-accessible endpoint for the reviewers and all the stakeholders involved to get a look'n feel on what the new change will bring to the table.
+We can take this one step further where any new pull request will result in a preview environment that has an internet-accessible endpoint for the reviewers and all the stakeholders involved to get a look'n feel of what the new change will be like.

-We have an in-depth guide for [setting up the preview environment] in a different setup, one that you can get inspiration from and build yours for the current setup, or for any of yours in the future.
+We have an in-depth guide for [setting up the preview environment] in a different setup, one that you can get inspiration from and build yours for the current or any other future setup.

 ## Setting Up GitHub Actions for CI/CD